Lightning-Universe/Training-Studio_app/docs/source/workflows/convert_from_raw_optuna.rst

 The core difference from the previous scripts are:

 - ``self.monitor``: This is used to automatically populate metrics with your selected logger
-- ``self.reports``: Lightning HPO automatically takes care of pruning the trials, simply register the step based reports.
+- ``self.reports``: Lightning HPO automatically takes care of pruning the experiments, simply register the step based reports.
 - ``self.best_model_score``: Lightning HPO expects you to register the best mode score of your model in the ``Objective`` state.

 .. literalinclude:: ../../../examples/3_app_sklearn.py